Aditya-Choudhary0/mailingbot/README.md

   ```

 ## Feature
-- User can login using google account
+- User can log in using Google account
-- Switch theme light or dark
+- Switch the theme to light or dark
-- Shortcut key for delete and open reply box , "ctrl+d" & "ctrl+r" respectively.
+- Shortcut key for delete and open reply box, "ctrl+d" & "ctrl+r" respectively.
 - Add variables in reply.
-- CRUD Operation on thread.
+- CRUD Operation on the thread.
 - Dynamically display thread data.

 ## Screenshots